 Once the concept is in place, the project moves next to (3) Design.
 A design deliverable consists of fonts, colors and interface elements that together communicate the essence of a visual brand for the Web.

-With design approvals in place, the next step is to (4) Develop or code the project according to the plan and design with the final step being (5) Deployment.
-This exact process is always applied (sometimes easier/sometimes harder to achieve depending on variables) to success.
+With design approvals in place, the next step is to (4) Develop or code the project according to the plan with the final step being (5) Deployment.
+This process is always applied (sometimes easier/sometimes harder to achieve depending on variables) to successful conclusion.

 As a result of asking the right questions and some quite serious listening/note-taking, here’s some expected take aways: